marvinkreis/guut/templates/execution_result_template.md

 ```
 {% if result.timeout %}
 The {{ name }} was canceled due to a timeout{% if result.exitcode != 0 %} and exited with exit code {{ result.exitcode }}{% endif %}.
+{% if not result.output.strip() %}
+Your empty output suggests that no print statement was executed.
+Try printing any correct results before calling the mutant.
+{% endif %}

 {% elif result.exitcode != 0 %}
 The {{ name }} exited with exit code {{ result.exitcode }}.
 {% endif %}